Key financial planning considerations for people with disabilities and caregivers

 Means-tested benefits are available to those whose income falls below a certain level.
 A few of the most standard types of means-tested government benefits are:

-• Supplemental Security Income (SSI) is a federal program designed to help those who have qualifying disabilities or special needs.
+• Supplemental Security Income (SSI) is designed to help those who have qualifying disabilities or special needs.
 In order to qualify, an individual must have less than $2,000 in countable assets.

 • Medicaid is a means-tested benefit that provides health coverage to eligible individuals with disabilities as well as others.
 Many states have “waiver” programs that cover day care, residential, career and other services.